PrajwalDhungana/react-tailwind-spa/README.md

 ## Available Scripts

-First of all, if you don't have the node modules and dependencies, run:
+First of all, if you don't have the node modules and dependencies, open terminal and run:

 ### `npm install`